fgm/beanstalkd/README.txt

 Use the following command in one of the above directories.

-$ git clone git://github.com/pda/pheanstalk.git
+$ git clone -b 2.1 git://github.com/pda/pheanstalk.git

-or download the latest version from https://github.com/pda/pheanstalk and untar/unzip it into one of the above directories.
+or download the latest 2.x version from https://github.com/pda/pheanstalk and un-tar/unzip it into one of the above directories.

 Installation
 ------------